DevExpress/testcafe/docs/articles/documentation/continuous-integration/travis-and-sauce-labs.md

      Commit and push this file to your repository.

-## Step 3 - Configure Travis to use Sauce Labs
+## Step 3 - Configure Travis to Use Sauce Labs

 1. Save your Sauce Labs username and access key to the SAUCE\_USERNAME and SAUCE\_ACCESS\_KEY environment variables, as described in [SauceLabs documentation](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Environment+Variables+for+Authentication+Credentials).
 2. Go to the repository settings in Travis CI.
 In the **Environment Variables** section, define the SAUCE\_USERNAME and SAUCE\_ACCESS\_KEY variables (see [Defining Variables in Repository Settings](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings)).

      ![Define variables](../../images/travis-step-3-2.png)

-## Step 4 - Install the Sauce Labs browser provider plugin
+## Step 4 - Install the Sauce Labs Browser Provider Plugin

 To run TestCafe tests in the cloud using Sauce Labs browsers, you need to install the [testcafe-browser-provider-saucelabs](https://www.npmjs.com/package/testcafe-browser-provider-saucelabs) plugin locally to your project.
 To do this, run the following command.